olegbrain-offsec/firebase-checker/README.md

 | -passwd       | Custom password for signup | Password for registration, can be any                            |

 ### Docker
 If you do not want to install tool dependencies, then you can use the Docker image for testing.
-During development, I encountered a problem using urllib3, and therefore the Docker solution allows me to test sites without installing conflicting versions.
+During development, I encountered a problem using urllib3, and therefore the Docker solution allows to test sites without installing conflicting versions.
 Pull image to docker:
 ```
 docker pull olegbrain/firebase-checker